 Stimulated recall scenarios in Musical Transformations

 The entire group of performers met for the first time in Huỳnh Tuấn’s studio on October 29, 2018.
 The morning was spent on sharing recordings from previous work of the two groups, and on general conversations of how to go about the entire project.
 Thereafter, the afternoon was spent recording trio versions by Tuấn, Môn and Tỵ of Vọng Cổ, (henceforth referred to as “the three Sài Gòn musicians”), with the aim of continuing the next day by recording their solo performances of the piece.
-In the afternoon of October 30, having completed this first round of recordings documenting Vọng Cổ in different historical forms, the entire group of performers formed different constellations to experiment with ways in which Vọng Cổ could be integrated in free improvisation with instruments and electronics, again, a form of music-making which was entirely new to the three Sài Gòn musicians.
+In the afternoon of October 30, having completed this first round of recordings documenting Vọng Cổ in different historical forms, the entire group of performers formed different constellations to experiment with how Vọng Cổ could be integrated in free improvisation with instruments and electronics, again, a form of music-making which was entirely new to the three Sài Gòn musicians.
 The recordings made on the afternoon of October 30 were mixed by Stefan in the evening.
-The next morning, on October 31, the first stimulated recall session took place, when the entire group of performers gathered again in Huỳnh Tuấn’s studio, with everyone now gathered near the mixing board.
+The next morning, on October 31, the first stimulated recall session took place, when the entire group of performers met again in Huỳnh Tuấn’s studio, with everyone now gathered near the mixing board.

 Building on the conclusions drawn from the previous interviews with guest musicians in the Mekong Delta (see above), the design of these sessions was made with the main aim of making the three Sài Gòn musicians feel comfortable with the situation.
 One should also bear in mind that neither were particularly accustomed to talking about their music.
 Môn, perhaps being the exception, is a teacher in a school of theatre who also often teaches the guitar in other venues, and appears more at ease with talking about his practice.
 We felt that we managed pretty well in framing each stimulated recall session, which were carried out at the start of each working day in the studio, merely as an opportunity to listen back to the recordings from the preceding day, and discuss their relative success and failure.
 It should be pointed out that the group of participants was significantly larger than in any session previously carried out by The Six Tones, as can also be seen in Figures 7-10 below.
 The design of the stimulated recall sessions in Musical Transformations was also immediately affected by the constraints and possibilities of both the particular space and the configuration of participants.